franco4457/use-simple-ts/packages/hooks/use-pagination-ts/README.md

 # @use-simple-ts/use-pagination-ts

-A Quick description of the component
+A Quick description of the custom hook

-> This is an internal utility, not intended for public usage.

 ## Installation